joshcanhelp/josh-to-11/input/symlinked/posts/2008-04-12-new-business-card-design.md

 ---
-title: "New Business Card Design"
+title: New Business Card Design
-excerpt: "Layer-by-layer, inch-by-inch.
+excerpt: 'Layer-by-layer, inch-by-inch.
 The message is more effective as a snowball, building momentum and speed and power and influence over time, than as one massive onslaught.
-A better presence is made by just that: presence."
+A better presence is made by just that: presence.'
-modified: 2016-04-01 01:18:42
+modified: 2016-04-01T01:18:42.000Z
+wpid: 11
-tags: ["Design", "Marketing", "About JoshCanHelp"]
+tags:
+  - Design
+  - Marketing
+  - About JoshCanHelp
 featured_img: /_images/2008/04/biz_card_v2_245x245.jpg
-wpid: 11
 ---

 Sharing the front face of my next business card: